 The Freedom Trail

-Boston’s Freedom Trail is a 2.5-mile trail that connects many national historic sites throughout Boston.
-These sites include museums, burying grounds, churches, parks, and more, all of which were instrumental in starting the American Revolution.
+These sites include museums, burying grounds, churches, parks, and more, all instrumental in starting the American Revolution.

-To get the most out of the Freedom Trail, we recommend taking a guided tour.
-The tour guides are very knowledgeable and can give you insight into the sites that you wouldn’t usually know.
+The tour guides are knowledgeable and can give you insight into the sites you wouldn’t usually know.

-If you would rather do the Freedom Trail at your own pace, consider downloading an audio tour.
-This is what we did during our time in Boston, and we enjoyed going at our own pace.
+If you would rather make the Freedom Trail at your own pace, consider downloading an audio tour.

-You have already seen two sites on the Freedom Trail, the Boston Common and the Massachusetts State House.
+You have already seen two sites on the Freedom Trail, the Boston Common, and the Massachusetts State House.

 Honestly, the Freedom Trail is a must-do during your time in Boston.
 I mean, it is one of the best things to do on the east coast of the US for a reason!